SRserves85/avro-to-python/README.rst

 avro-to-python in a Script
 --------------------------
 You can also use the reader and writer packages in avro-to-python as you would any other python package.
-Avro to python is split between a *reader* and *writer* classes. avro-to-python treates namespaces as acyclic trees and uses depth first search to ensure no duplication or namespace collisions on read and write.
-An example useage is below:
+Avro to python is split between a *reader* and *writer* classes. avro-to-python treats namespaces as acyclic trees and uses depth first search to ensure no duplication or namespace collisions on read and write.
+An example usage is below:

 .. code-block:: python